dmytro-parfenov/GeoJSON-editor/README.md

 ## GeoJSON editor

-Simple example that enables the user to create/edit and import/export GeoJSON data by using the Google Maps JavaScript API.
+Simple example that allows to create/edit and import/export GeoJSON data by using the Google Maps JavaScript API.